eumario/content-pack-manager/README.md

 process in Godot, it can be hard to properly get started with creating extra downloadable content.
 Because of this, I started this addon to be a way to give people an easier way in which to handle extra content.

-**$${\color{red}**NOTE**}$$**
+> [!CAUTION]

-This framework is currently meant to be used as a Sandbox Mod / DLC / Addon/Plugin development framework as when it loads the pack, it does not overwrite what has been exported in your project.
-So keep this in mind when working with development and design.
+> This framework is currently meant to be used as a Sandbox Mod / DLC / Addon/Plugin development framework
+> as when it loads the pack, it does not overwrite what has been exported in your project.
+So keep this in
+> mind when working with development and design.

 ## Getting Started (UI)